 There are three main methods you could use to conduct your search:

-- Seek out recommendations from other business and marketers.
+- Seek out recommendations from other businesses and marketers.
 Ask someone trustworthy to recommend a video production agency.
 If someone you know has already worked with them, you can be a little more assured of their reliability.

 Look beyond the showreel

 Remember, it’s important to look at results that video content has driven, rather than just the creative.
-There are plenty of examples of well produced content that hasn’t ultimately driven any traffic or increased conversion.
+There are plenty of examples of well-produced content that hasn’t ultimately driven any traffic or increased conversion.

 Have a more detailed discussion